 Answer: If you have an accumulated super balance with accompanying insurance cover, you may not also want insurance cover in your new MySuper account.
 Trustees of a MySuper fund must allow members to opt-out of life and TPD insurance within 90 days of the member joining a fund, or on each anniversary of the member joining the fund.
 If MySuper trustees are unable to obtain opt-out cover at a reasonable cost, trustees of MySuper products must offer compulsory insurance.

 Before you do opt out of life insurance, check the insurance cover that you have in both super funds to ensure you are comparing like with like.
 If your existing super fund has transformed into a MySuper product, then you may not have to make any changes to your insurance cover.

-Answer: At this stage, MySuper super funds will not be providing super pensions, which means, your employer super contributions may be going to a different super product, than where your super pension is held.
-If you have made an active choice about where your employer’s super contributions should be paid, then your super money will not be moved to a MySuper product.
+Answer: At this stage, MySuper super funds are not providing super pensions, which means, your employer super contributions may be going to a different super provider, than where your super pension is held.
+If you have made an active choice about where your employer’s super contributions should be paid, then your super money should not have been moved to a MySuper product.